miranda-ng/miranda-ng/protocols/Skype/docs/readme.txt

 	d:\SkypeKit\SDK\buildfiles
 	d:\SkypeKit\SDK\examples
 	etc.
-4) download and install cmake from here: http://www.cmake.org/
+4) download and install cmake from here: http://www.cmake.org/ (Note: when installing cmake make sure that it registers in system PATH).
 5) start d:\SkypeKit\SDK\build_all.bat and wait when it finished.
 Note: if you have more than one version of MSVC installed - cmake will use the one that was installed last.
 You can specify the compiler by editing build_all.bat and adding '-G' key to command line (cmake -G "Visual Studio 10" - for MSVC 2010).
 6) go to d:\SkypeKit\SDK\build_all_cmake\build_cmake\ and copy skypekit.sln to skypekit_libs.sln